 Food/Snacks in the Classroom

-We maintain a nut-free environment in the Nursery and Early Childhood Area.
-Snacks include pretzels or animal crackers for 2’s and older, and Cheerios for 2’s and younger.
+We maintain a nut-free environment in all of our classrooms.
+Snacks include pretzels or animal crackers for two year olds and older, and Cheerios for children younger than two.
 We do not offer snacks that contain peanuts/tree nuts or that have been processed on machinery that also processed peanuts/tree nuts.
 You may provide snacks if your child has special dietary restrictions.